-The first step in migrating your system is running a scan of the target system from the Re-platform tab on the Migrations page.
+The first step in migrating your system is running a scan of the target system.
 This identifies the meta-data of every file and package that makes up the running workload.

 You must have root access on the target system in order to complete the scan, as you will need to copy and run a binary file on the target system.